Pure Go | MIT | G729/8000 | annexb=no

 annexb=no

-Annex B SID, CNG, and DTX are not implemented in this release.
+Annex B SID, CNG, and DTX are not implemented; SID/CNG payloads are rejected.

 Not claimed